Traci Chee

 Traci Chee is an American author of young adult fiction, best known for the Sea of Ink and Gold trilogy and We Are Not Free.
 Chee is fourth-generation Japanese American and resides in California where she grew up.

 Education and career

 Chee studied literature and creative writing at the University of California, Santa Cruz, and earned a Master of Arts degree from San Francisco State University.
-After obtaining her masters degree, Chee entered a writing contest called The Pitch Wars, which gives new writers a chance to show their work to literary agents by pairing them up with established mentors.
+After obtaining her master's degree, Chee entered a writing contest called The Pitch Wars, which gives new writers a chance to show their work to literary agents by pairing them up with established mentors.
 Chee was paired up with author Renée Ahdieh.
 The Pitch Wars led her to obtain a literary agent and publishing deal with Putnam for her first book The Reader.

 Selected works

 Sea of Ink and Gold trilogy (2016-2020)

 Sea of Ink and Gold trilogy is a work of fantasy about a world in which no one knows about books and reading.
 In addition to multiple plot lines and a story-within-a-story, the book contains several ciphers for the reader to discover and decode.
 The books appeared on The New York Times Best Seller list.